HazelDaniels/SOD_PhD/README.md

 A repo for code &amp; other relevant files pertaining to Hazel Daniels' PhD at Oregon State University

 1. Why am I doing this?
     - This project (C2) is one portion of my dissertation.
-It focuses on the genetic relatedness of geographically nearby infections of the  Sudden Oak Death (SOD) pathogen *Phytophthora ramorum*.
+It focuses on the genetic relatedness of geographically neighboring infections of the  Sudden Oak Death (SOD) pathogen *Phytophthora ramorum*.

 2. What are my goals?
     - The goal of C2 is to determine through whole genome sequencing (performed by CGRB):